-If a work of art is too large to fit into a portfolio album, sometimes the family will take a photograph of the art project and mount the photograph in the portfolio -- and of course many families simply bring along a box for pottery, weavings, posters, crafts projects, and more, to show at the evaluation meeting.
+If a work of art is too large to fit into a portfolio album, sometimes the family will take a photograph of the art project and mount the photograph in the portfolio-- and evaluation meeting.
 Often these extras are not taken in to the school district, as they are just too bulky and could get lost of damaged.
 Sometimes, though, the art is drawn especially for the portfolio album, as when a child makes a special cover or opening page.
-I often find myself collecting the little sketches my daughters do throughout every day, as we glue many their portfolio where appropriate.
+I often find myself collecting the little sketches my daughters do throughout every day, as we glue many of them on to subject dividers throughout their portfolio where appropriate.